VFPX/nfXML/README.md

 - oxml.customer\_\_\_id will serialize as: &lt;customer\_:id&gt;

 **OPTIONAL PARAMETERS**
-@xpathExp : you can pass any xPath Expression for nfXMLRead to return only the desired node without parsing the entire document; useful for big xml files.
+xpathExp: you can pass any xPath Expression for nfXMLRead to return only the desired node without parsing the entire document; useful for big xml files.